NeotomaDB/neotomapydoi/README.md

 ## Contribution

 We welcome user contributions to this project.
-All contributors are expected to follow the [code of conduct](https://github.com/Neotomadb/api_nodetest/blob/master/code_of_conduct.md).
+All contributors are expected to follow the [code of conduct](code_of_conduct.md).
+Contribution guidelines can be found in the [Contributing](CONTRIBUTING.md) document.
 Contributors should fork this project and make a pull request indicating the nature of the changes and the intended utility.
 Further information for this workflow can be found on the GitHub [Pull Request Tutorial webpage](https://help.github.com/articles/about-pull-requests/).